Nishat Khan: Versatility in music

-The son and disciple of Imrat Khan, Nishat stands at the threshold of the future of sitar and Indian music with his uniquely invigorating, contemporary approach.
-He draws on his own musical heritage as well as engages other genres as diverse as Western classical music, jazz, Flamenco and Gregorian chant.
-His groundbreaking album Meeting of Angels with Gregorian chant Ensemble Gilles Binchois and sitar has become one of the most successful world music albums and a unique collaboration, which was also performed at the Proms in 2008 with the BBC Singers, and subsequently toured around the world with top choirs.
+Khan draws on his own musical heritage while also engaging with other genres such as Western classical music, Jazz, Flamenco and Gregorian chant.
+His album Meeting of Angels with Gregorian chant Ensemble Gilles Binchois and sitar has become a successful world music album and a unique collaboration, which was also performed at the Proms in 2008 with the BBC Singers, and subsequently toured around the world with top choirs.

-He composed the music for the album “Jaan Meri” with singer Anuradha Palakurthi, of which the title track won 2019 Song of the Year, Independent Music Category Award at the prestigious Radio Mirchi Music Awards, the Indian equivalent of the Grammys.
+He composed the music for the album Jaan Meri with singer Anuradha Palakurthi, of which the title track won 2019 Song of the Year, Independent Music Category Award at the Radio Mirchi Music Awards, the Indian equivalent of the Grammys.

 Films

 In 2011, he composed his first Bollywood film score, Yeh Saali Zindagi, for the director Sudhir Mishra.
 In 2013, the Indian Government commissioned him to write a 70-minute orchestral score for the Indian silent film, A Throw of Dice.
 The work was commissioned especially for performance at the Centenary Film Festival, which celebrates 100 years of Indian cinema.

 In addition he has composed music for Ismail Merchant’s Heat and Dust (1983) and Bernardo Bertolucci’s Little Buddha (1993).